 ...man looks at the outward appearance, but the Lord looks at the heart” 1 Samuel 16:7

-These are the words the Lord spoke to Samuel after Samuel arrived at the house of Jesse.
+God spoke these words to Samuel after he arrived at the house of Jesse.
 Samuel was there to anoint the next king of Israel - as God instructed him.
 Notice, God is looking at the heart.

 Yes, God is looking at the heart.

-Maybe you have experienced being pushed aside as David was, left out in the field with the sheep.
-Maybe you have been considered not good enough to serve in a certain capacity.
-Be encouraged dear heart!
+Maybe you have experienced being pushed aside as David was, left out in the field with the sheep, deemed not good enough.